jenkinsci/jenkins/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Comment:
 The changelogs will be integrated by the core maintainers after the merge.
 See the changelog examples here: https://jenkins.io/changelog/ -->

+### Proposed upgrade guidelines

+N/A

 ### Submitter checklist

 - [ ] JIRA issue is well described
-- [ ] Changelog entry appropriate for the audience affected by the change (users or developer, depending on the change).
+- [ ] Changelog entries and upgrade guidelines are appropriate for the audience affected by the change (users or developer, depending on the change).
 [Examples](https://github.com/jenkins-infra/jenkins.io/blob/master/content/_data/changelogs/weekly.yml)
   * Use the `Internal: ` prefix if the change has no user-visible impact (API, test frameworks, etc.)
+  * Fill-in the `Proposed changelog entries` section only if there are breaking changes or other changes which may require extra steps from users during the upgrade
 - [ ] Appropriate autotests or explanation to why this change has no tests
 - [ ] For dependency updates: links to external changelogs and, if possible, full diffs